AKripper/COPS-CSOC/Project-1/README.md

 ![image](https://github.com/AKripper/COPS-CSOC/assets/167231621/2eb54acc-3313-4e6d-9b17-0ff6decc677d)

 We see the 'secret' and 'gamedata' headers contain some hexadecimal strings.
 These strings are likely used to decrypt the data for profile objects in the game.

+Clearly reversing this game is not an easy job so I will try doing the same for another game.

+# Medieval Dynasty

+## Introduction
+This is my analysis for *Medieval Dynasty*.
+Searching a game which contains unencrypted save files was a hard task.

+## Writeup